Balamory: Synopsis

 The series uses a bridge-style format, with Miss Hoolie acting as the bridge-in-gap for the main portion of the episode.
 A creative aspect of the programme involves the characters often being "one step behind" the audience when it comes to problem-solving.
 This allows for young, inquisitive viewers to figure out "what the story is" in Balamory based on their interpretations.
 Miss Hoolie directly talks to the viewers watching, recapping for them the episode's moral and how the characters would accomplish it.

 The opening credits show the town of "Balamory" with its brightly coloured houses and residents.
 Miss Hoolie opens the nursery school, greets the nursery children, and talks about that day's weather.
-On a "play day" she visits Pocket & Sweet, the shop-and-cafe.
+On a "play day" she visits Penny Pocket and Suzie Sweet, they live at the village shop/café called Pocket & Sweet.

 One of the other characters (who will be the main character of that episode) tells Miss Hoolie about a problem.
-This character then sings "Which Coloured House Are We Going To?", asking the young viewers to guess which of the Balamory characters will be most helpful in solving the problem.
+This character then sings "Which Coloured House Are We Going To?" (from Series 5 onwards, a different version is sung: "Which Coloured House?"), asking the young viewers to guess which of the Balamory characters will be most helpful in solving the problem.
 The main character then proceeds to visit several other characters until the problem is solved.
 Miss Hoolie and the main character provide a summary of the story at each point, and a final recap at the end of the episode.

 For example, in one episode, Josie Jump has been asked to look after a neighbour's rabbit, but does not know what it needs.
-She is advised to visit PC Plum, who advises her to feed it vegetables.
-She then goes to the shop run by Pocket and Sweet to buy rabbit food, and finally brings the rabbit to Miss Hoolie's nursery for the children to feed and pat it.
+She is advised to visit PC Plum, who recommends that she feed it vegetables.
+She then goes to the shop run by Pocket & Sweet to buy rabbit food, and finally brings the rabbit to Miss Hoolie's nursery for the children to feed and pet it.

 Each episode of Balamory contains at least four songs: